ibm-cloud-docs/EventStreams/enabling_mirroring.md

 | add_prefix | the prefix to add to group id in the target cluster |
 | add_suffix | the suffix to add to group id in the target cluster |

-When these options are specified, only group IDs with the matching prefixes/suffixes will be eligible for mirroring.
+When these options are specified, only group IDs with the matching prefixes or suffixes will be eligible for mirroring.
 For example, if you have a `remove_prefix` of `aaa` and `add_prefix` of `bbb`, consumer groups that start with `aaa-group-id` in the source cluster will be mirrored to `bbb-group-id` in the target cluster.

 See the following CLI command example: